by Robin McMeeking

 Two of the most influential people in the latter half of the 1800s were Karl Marx and Charles Darwin.
 Marx published his Communist Manifesto in 1848 and Das Kapital in 1867 with the aid of Friedrich Engels.
 However, these books influence was not immediate.
 His greatest influence came after his death in 1883.
 Charles Darwin published his On the Origin of Species in 1859.
 I mention him here not so much for his influence on science, but rather the influence his concept of evolution through the “survival of the fittest” has had in political, social, and economic thought.

-Some people look back at the history of man and see it as a series of military struggles for supremacy, either regional, national, or multinational .
+Some people see history as a series of military struggles for supremacy, either regional, national, or multinational .
 Empires come and go and influence the distribution of languages, customs, and religions.
 Others may see history as a succession of technological developments in agriculture, architecture, metallurgy, etc. Karl Marx saw it as nothing more than a class struggle between “Freeman and slave, patrician and plebeian, lord and serf, guild-master and journeyman, in a word, oppressor and oppressed…”.

+The Industrial Revolution brought a major change in peoples way of doing work.
+There have been many similar changes since then in numerous fields, but there was one aspect of the Industrial Revolution that was unique.
+And that was of particular interest to Marx.
 In the Industrial Revolution he saw what he believed to be an evolutionary change, the rise of the bourgeoisie; the class of modern capitalists, owners of the means of production and employers of wage labor, as distinct from the older hereditary aristocracy which owned land granted by the king which was rented to serfs.
 The bourgeoisie derive their income from investments.
 Their income is profit from the sale of goods produced by wage earners or “proletariat”.
 What today’s economists would call “profit margin” or “return on investment” Marx referred to as “surplus value”.
 He thought it was criminal exploitation.
-He does not seem to have given much thought to people outside of these two classes ¬ managers, skilled craftsmen, doctors, educators, etc. and his take on agriculture is simplistic.
+He does not seem to have given much thought to people outside of these two classes – managers, skilled craftsmen, doctors, educators, etc. and his views on agriculture are simplistic.

 Marx, like Condorcet, was another thinker who believed that there was an inevitable progress toward a utopian society, although his vision was somewhat different.
 The following is from his manifesto.